mkiefferus/DigitalHumans/README.md

 * `-s` : early stopping - stop refinement after x steps for testing purposes

 Text Refinement
-* `--continue_previous path/to/previous/folder` : continue refinement in folder
+* `--continue_previous folder` : continue refinement in folder
 * `--refine_all_samples` : refine whole dataset, not only test-set (default)
-* `--use_example path/to/example/json` : add additional context with assistant and user prompt
+* `--use_example examplejson` : add additional context with assistant and user prompt
 * `--use_cross_sample_information` : treat sample text file as one motion (ignores batch size)
 * `--use_llama` : use llama instead of GPT3.5-turbo (default).
 Requires to also provide `--llama_key <key>`
 * `--batch_size` : use file batching to speed up refinement (not recommended, leads to less detailed information and more inconsistency)